workadventure/workadventure/contrib/docker/README.md

 If you have specific needs for a custom deployment, the WorkAdventure company can offer paid support.
 Don't hesitate to contact us at hello@workadventu.re.
 We also provide support to integrate WorkAdventure in your existing application.

+### Helm chart for Kubernetes

+If you have a Kubernetes cluster, you can use the Helm chart to install WorkAdventure.

+The Helm Chart is well tested on each release and is known to work.
+It is newer than the Docker Compose install and might change more frequently in the coming month.
+Therefore, we do not (yet) guarantee the absence of breaking changes between minor versions.

 ### Alternative installation methods

-Below is a list of alternative installation methods contributed by the community.
-Please note that the core team does not provide support for those methods.

-- Helm chart by @klauserber: https://github.com/klauserber/workadventure-k8s.

-For any question related to non-standard deployments, you can ask the community on the "self-hosting" Discord
+For any question related to non-standard deployments, you can ask the community on the "server-sorcery" Discord
 channel: [![Discord](https://img.shields.io/discord/821338762134290432?label=Discord)](https://discord.gg/G6Xh9ZM9aR)

 ## Hardware requirements